 Aquatics qualifiers are designed to help division (a competitive grouping by age, gender and ability) athletes for state-level events.
 Attendance at an aquatics qualifier is mandatory for athletes in order to advance to state-level competition.
 Qualifiers for aquatics take place typically in April.

-SONC Summer Games is the state-level competition features six sports and takes place in Raleigh typically the first weekend in June.
+SONC Summer Games is the state-level competition features six sports and takes place in Raleigh typically the first weekend after Memorial Day.

 The Special Olympics Multi-State Aquatics Invitational is hosted by Special Olympics Wake County.
 This event features aquatics athletes from surrounding states, as well as some from as far as Ohio.
-It is typically held the last Saturday of March.
+It is typically held the late March.

 All forms must be submitted by the local program coordinator.